babylonhealth/android-playbook/README.md

 and still ask you for the code challenge, so try to send something relevant.

 ##### 3. Remote interview (Optional)
-For people that are not in London, we normally have a video interview before flying you in for the last stage below.
+For people that are not in London, we normally have 1 or 2 video interviews before flying you in for the last stage below.
 This session is a bit longer than the initial phone call and will involve some technical questions to assess you're the right candidate for the role.
 If you're applying for a remote position, this is a good session to discuss your experiences and usual workflow as a remote engineer.